Hong Kong SAR, China: Contexto político-econômico

 Source: IMF – World Economic Outlook Database, October 2021

-The manufacturing industry represents a larger, albeit still small share of GDP (6.3%) and employment with 14% of the workforce (World Bank).
+The industrial sector represents a larger, albeit still small share of GDP (6.3%) and employment with 14% of the workforce (World Bank).
 Hong Kong's industrial and manufacturing sector, once dominant, has shifted towards a service-oriented economy.
 Key subsectors include textiles and garments, electronics and electrical appliances, plastics and chemicals, printing and publishing, and jewelry and watches.
 While manufacturing activities have declined, the city is witnessing growth in innovative technologies, environmental and sustainable technologies, and advanced manufacturing.
 With a focus on biotechnology, information technology, and green technology, startups and tech firms are receiving support to foster growth.
 Hong Kong remains a regional hub for certain manufacturing activities, particularly in luxury items like jewelry and watches.
-According to the provisional data from the Census and Statistics Department (C&SD), the index of industrial production for manufacturing industries as a whole increased by 4.4% in the Q3 of 2023 compared with a year earlier, following a year-on-year increase of 2.7% in Q2 of 2023.
+According to the provisional data from the Census and Statistics Department (C&SD), the index of industrial production for manufacturing industries as a whole increased by 3.7% in 2023 compared with a year earlier.

 Breakdown of Economic Activity By Sector | Agriculture | Industry | Services |